-- 7. MIT is a Category 1 provider3 that delivers to a high proportion of Pacific students.
-MIT's main campus is situated in South Auckland, with delivery at seven other sites around Auckland. - 8.
+- 8. MIT is a Category 1 provider3 that delivers to a high proportion of Pacific students.
+MIT's main campus is situated in South Auckland, with delivery at seven other sites around Auckland. - 9.
 MIT delivers a wide range of tertiary programmes with the majority at levels 3 and 4; and at degree level.
 MIT's tertiary programmes include: engineering; building and civil construction; automotive; nursing; specialist trades (such as plumbing and electrical); education; social work and sport; primary and creative industries; logistics; marine engineering; languages; and hospitality and tourism.

-New Zealand's Largest Educator of Pacific Peoples at Tertiary Level
+MIT is New Zealand's Largest Educator of Pacific Peoples at Tertiary Level

-- 9. South Auckland is home to a large Polynesian community.
-MIT is New Zealand's largest educator of Pacific peoples at tertiary level, with nearly 2,098 Pacific students enrolled.
-Approximately 31% of MIT's 2020 student population identifies as Pacific people, and 14% as Māori.4 - 10.
-In 2018 MIT launched the Pasifika Strategic Plan.
-The five year plan has four goals: transforming student success; establishing powerful connections between students, the institute and communities; strengthening academic quality; and growing capacity.
-Targeted outcomes include: increasing Pacific peoples' enrolments at MIT by 20% and lifting course completion rates by 10%, over the next five years.
+- 10. South Auckland is home to a large Polynesian community.
+MIT is New Zealand's largest educator of Pacific peoples at tertiary level, with nearly 2,098 Pacific students enrolled in 2020.
+Approximately 31% of MIT's 2020 student population identifies as Pacific people, and 14% as Māori.4 - 11.
+In 2018, MIT launched its Pasifika Strategic Plan.
+This five year plan has four goals: transforming student success; establishing powerful connections between students, the institute and communities; strengthening academic quality; and growing capacity.
+Targeted outcomes include: increasing Pacific peoples' enrolments at MIT by 20% and lifting course completion rates by 10%, in the five years from 2018 to 2023.